 We recognise that access to safe, reliable and affordable water at a fair price is critical to our communities, environment and economy.

-This review will examine the costs of WaterNSW’s rural valleys operations and determine prices for coming years that appropriately balance what customers can afford to pay for bulk water with the efficient level of revenue needed for WaterNSW to remain financially sustainable while meeting its obligations.
+This review examines the costs of WaterNSW’s rural valleys operations and determine prices for coming years that appropriately balance what customers can afford to pay for bulk water with the efficient level of revenue needed for WaterNSW to remain financially sustainable while meeting its obligations.

-This review builds on the work we undertook in our review of WaterNSW regional and rural bulk water prices from 2025 which resulted in a 1-year determination.
+This review builds on the work on the work we undertook in our review of WaterNSW regional and rural bulk water prices from 2025 which resulted in a 1-year determination.
 During that review, we identified the need to identify whether:

 - WaterNSW’s base costs are efficient